About Troop 229

 The Patrol Leaders’ Council (PLC) is made up of the senior patrol leader, who presides over meetings; the assistant senior patrol leader and all patrol leaders.
 The patrol leaders’ council plans the yearly troop program at the annual troop program planning conference.
 It then meets monthly to fine-tune the plans for the upcoming month.

-Boy Scouts strives to be “boy-led.”
+Scouts BSA strives to be “youth-led.”
 The Patrol Leaders’ Council (PLC), not the adult leaders, is responsible for planning and conducting the troop’s activities.
-The Scoutmaster (and assistant Scoutmasters) provide direction, coaching, and training that empowers the boy with the skills he will need to lead his troop.
+The Scoutmaster (and assistant Scoutmasters) provide direction, coaching, and training that empowers the Scout with the skills they will need to lead the troop.
 The Troop Committee provides resources to help the PLC.

-Parent support and participation is vital for any Boy Scout troop to thrive.
+Parent support and participation is vital for any Scouts BSA troop to thrive.
 We have several Assistant Scoutmasters who help out the Scoutmaster.
 Our Committee is led by the Committee Chair and there are about a dozen parents who serve on the Troop Committee.

 Our committed adult Scout Leaders are here to serve our Scouts: